Terkel in Trouble: Plot

 One day, Gunnar takes the class on school trip to the woods to go study salamanders.
 On the bus there, Sten and Saki invite Terkel to sit down with them.
 He does so, angering Jason.
 When in the woods, Terkel tries to reconcile with him, but fails, with Jason calling Terkel a sell-out.
 Terkel proceeds to sleep in Sten and Saki's tent.
 Terkel says that Jason has been acting strangely aloof, and Sten tells him that Dorit was Jason's sister.
 Terkel is terrified, thinking all the death threats were from Jason, as revenge for his sister's suicide.
 As they go to bed, Terkel finds a dead cat in his sleeping bag and he receives a text message from Jason's phone saying "I'm coming to kill you".
 Sten and Saki advise Terkel to tell Gunnar, which he does.

 Wanting to be safe from Jason, Terkel insists that Gunnar comes with him into the woods where he explains everything.
 Terkel now feels more secure and calls Jasons phone to tell him he's in safe hands.
 To his horror, he hears ringing sounds coming from Gunnar's pocket.
 It turns out Gunnar sent all the death threats and messages as revenge for Terkel sitting on the spider when they first met, even killing his teacher Yvonne just so he could get closer to him.
 Terkel flees, and a race through the woods commences.
 Gunnar corners Terkel and tries placing him a chokehold, but Jason knocks him out with a pipe, saving Terkel.
 As the two reconcile, however.
 Gunnar resuscitates and tries targeting Terkel again, leading to a fight between him and Jason whilst Terkel tries to get the pipe back.
 In doing so, however, Gunnar kicks it out of his hands and prepares to kill the two boys, but is then stabbed in the head by the falling pipe, supposedly killing him.
 Terkel and Jason discuss how they're back together, and Joanna is now involved with Jason, when they're found by a guy in a hockey mask wielding a chainsaw, making the two run for their lives in fear.
 It's revealed to be the narrator, Arne Nougatgren (Barry Cremone in the English dubs), who tries discussing the story's moral, albeit finding difficulty to remember it.
 Gunnar, meanwhile, looks up at the pipe in his forehead, indicating he's still alive.

 Cast

 Subsequent dubs of the film retain the feature of one actor portraying most or all of the roles.
 This was done for the Norwegian (Aksel Hennie), Swedish (Felix Herngren), German (Bela B.) and Hungarian (Ganxsta Zolee) dubs of the film.
-This was however not done for the Italian, Ukrainian and the two English dubs, which all feature multiple actors.
+This was however not done for the Italian, Ukrainian, Dutch, and the two English dubs, which all feature multiple actors.